ferCancholaCruz/breakableToy1/frontend/README.md

 ## Features

 - Add, edit, and delete tasks
-- Mark tasks as done/undone
+- Mark tasks as done or undone
 - Filter tasks by name, priority, and status
 - Sort tasks by priority and/or due date
 - Paginate task results